Stan Lai (Lai Shengchuan)

 1. Created, produced, wrote and directed series All in this Family are Human,

-a prime-time, week-nightly hour-long sit-com aired in Taiwan, scripted
+a week-nightly hour-long sit-com aired in Taiwan, scripted

 through improvisational methods daily in comment on breaking news and